FCC DELAY OF PRISON PHONE RATE RULES A SETBACK FOR FAMILIES AND JUSTICE

 CONNECTICUT LEGISLATORS HOLD HEARING ON BILL TO BAN SALE DRUGS AND MEDICAL DEVICES AFTER DISCOVERING ROLE OF LOCAL CORPORATIONS IN FEDERAL AND STATE EXECUTIONS

-Hartford, CT — Today, Connecticut lawmakers heard testimony on SB 430, which would prevent corporations doing business in the state from manufacturing and selling drugs and medical devices for the purpose of death penalty executions.
+Today, Connecticut lawmakers heard testimony on SB 430, which would prevent corporations doing business in the state from manufacturing and selling drugs and medical devices for the purpose of death penalty executions.
 The bill was introduced by State Senators Saud Anwar and Ceci Maher and State Representative Josh Elliott after recent reporting revealed that several Connecticut-based corporations were facilitating the death penalty in other jurisdictions around the country.
-Connecticut abolished the death penalty in 2012.
-Watch the press conference.

 NEW SINGLE BY SAMORA PINDERHUGHES, JAMILA WOODS, BOBBY GONZ SHINES LIGHT ON SLAVERY IN U.S. PRISONS